zapier/zapier-platform/CONTRIBUTING.md

 2. **False confidence**: Tests may pass while actual functionality is broken
 3. **Maintenance burden**: Changes require updating both implementation and simulation
 4. **Missing integration issues**: Doesn't test how components interact with their environment

-#### Proper Generator Testing Pattern

-For Yeoman generators specifically:

-1. Create a Yeoman environment with `yeoman.createEnv()`
-2. Register your generator using `env.registerStub()`
-3. Run the generator through the environment with `env.run()`
-4. Mock methods like `prompt()` to capture calls and provide responses
-5. Assert on the actual captured data from method calls

 ## Development CLI Setup